middlewares/request-handler/README.md

 $response = $dispatcher->dispatch(new ServerRequest('/hello/world'));
 ```

 When the request handler is invoked, it expects a request attribute to be defined that contains a reference to the handler.
-The reference will then be resolved and executed as a callable.
+The handler can implement `MiddlewareInterface` or `RequestHandlerInterface`.
+If doesn't will then be resolved and executed as a callable using a resolver.

 **This middleware should be the last middleware dispatched!** It does not call the delegate to continue processing.